-Gases known to benefit from this process include SF6, NH3, CO2, propane, nitrogen, oxygen, BCl3, WF6, HF, etc. Similar to drum heaters, silicone heating blanket can also be fixed in many ways mechanically.
+Gases known to benefit from this process include SF6, NH3, CO2, propane, nitrogen, oxygen, BCl3, WF6, HF, etc. Similar to drum heaters, silicone heating blanket can also be installed by many mechanical methods.

 For large gas plant which will process many gas cylinders at one time, central control panel can be supplied for max safety and easy operation.
 The temperature of all gas cylinders will be monitored and controlled from one single point.
 Different levels of protection and alarming can be configured.

-The picture in the right shows a heating system we developed for a gas purification plant.
+The picture in the right shows a central controlled heating system we developed for a gas purification plant.

 SF6 Cylinder Heater